Skip to content

 OVERNIGHT TRIPS

 The Center for Active Living offers 2-3 overnight trips each year.
-Currently, we have groups going to Washington, DC in May 2024 and the Canadian Rockies in September 2024.
-See the attached flyers for more details.
+We are currently planning for our Collette Tour to Portugal in September 2025.
+Please see the link below for more information.

 NATURE & OUTDOOR RECREATION